 With data growing exponentially in volume, coming in varying formats, and becoming more distributed than ever, data integration tools aim to aggregate data regardless of its type, structure, or volume.
 It is an integral part of a data pipeline, encompassing data ingestion, data processing, transformation, and storage for easy retrieval.

-Integrated data unlocks a layer of connectivity that businesses need if they want to compete in today’s economy.
+Integrated data unlocks a layer of connectivity that businesses need in order to remain competitive.
 By connecting systems that contain valuable data and integrating them across departments and locations, organizations are able to achieve data continuity and seamless knowledge transfer.
-This benefits the company as a whole, not just a team or individual, promoting intersystem cooperation.
+This benefits the company as a whole, not just a team or individual, promoting intersystem cooperation for a complete overview of the business.

 To explain how data integration works, we'll bring a real life example of how a medium-sized business would integrate data.